chemlord/reactionrepo/content/faqs/themes/_index.md

 {{% details title="How do I update the theme on Desktop/PC?" %}}

-The steps to change your theme (Ver.1: Currently only support Light and Dark Mode) are performed in very simple steps
+The steps to change your theme (Ver.1: Currently only support Light and Dark Mode) are performed in very simple steps:

 {{% steps %}}

 ### Locate the Light/Dark Toggle Button

+{{<figure-dynamic-toggle
+    dark-src="dumdum.png"
+    light-src="fordummiesdark.png"
+    title="You can find the Toggle Button at the Top Right of the Page or the Bottom Left of the Page"
+>}}

 ### Click on it